 To keep our staff and customers safe we will continue to follow the physical distancing, building capacity limits and increased hygiene practises outlined by the State Government in their roadmap to recovery.
-When entering the library please make sure you sanitise your hands at the sanitiser stations provided.
-Bookings are essential.
+When entering the Library and the Friends bookshop please make sure you sanitise your hands at the sanitiser stations provided.
+Bookings are essential for events.

 Library's Live & Learn Series Celebrating the Personal Life of Sir Charles Todd

 Image: Charles and Alice Todd, c1855.
 SLSA: B 69996/9